svg153/imdea-controls/README.md

 ```shell
 $ chmod +x install.sh
 ```
 1. Run install script.
-This will create an alias in `~ / .aliases` to run the script in any location, so there are two install ways.
-ONLY RUN ONE OF THEM:
+This will create an alias in `~/.aliases` to run the script in any location, so there are two install ways. **ONLY RUN ONE OF THEM**:
   * 1º way - Normal: The blinds.rb alias will be "blinds".
   ```shell
   $ ./install.sh